What affects cost planning for moves in Manchester

 Loading time usually outweighs driving time.

-What affects moving costs in Manchester
+What affects cost planning for moves in Manchester

 Cost driverWhat changes the timeWhy it affects total cost